Statutory rules of Northern Ireland

 The statutory rules of Northern Ireland are the principal form in which delegated legislation is made in Northern Ireland.

-Statutory rules are made under the Statutory Rules (Northern Ireland) Order 1979.
-They replaced statutory rules and orders made under the Rules Publication Act (Northern Ireland) 1925 and are comparable with statutory instruments in the rest of the United Kingdom.
+Statutory rules are made under the Statutory Rules (Northern Ireland) Order 1979 (SI 1979/1573).
+They replaced statutory rules and orders made under the Rules Publication Act (Northern Ireland) 1925 (15 & 16 Geo.
+5. c.
+6 (N.I.)) and are comparable with statutory instruments in the rest of the United Kingdom.

 Definition and making of statutory rules

 A document is a statutory rule if it contains orders, rules, regulations or byelaws which have effect in Northern Ireland and were made after 31 December 1958 by Northern Ireland departments or certain other public bodies in exercise of a power of a legislative character conferred by: